Theresa Sokyrka

 Theresa Sokyrka (born 1 April 1981) is a Canadian singer-songwriter.
 On the second season of Canadian Idol, she was the final runner-up to winner Kalan Porter.

 Biography

 Born in Moose Jaw, Saskatchewan, Sokyrka studied music at Red Deer College in Red Deer, Alberta.
 She is drawn to the blues and jazz more than other musical genres, and sings with passion and vulnerability.
 She loves to scat, adding flair and style to her songs.
 During an Idol taping, Lionel Richie said there was "the soul of an old black woman living inside her".
 She comes from a very musical family, and she plays the violin, guitar, and piano.

-She was Saskatchewan Centennial 2005 Youth Ambassador.
+She was the Saskatchewan Centennial 2005 Youth Ambassador.

 Sokyrka currently lives in Saskatoon, Saskatchewan.
 Her 2013 album, Prairie Winds was recorded, mixed and mastered in Madrid, Spain in two weeks.

 Canadian Idol

 On the second season of Canadian Idol, Sokyrka was known for scatting during her songs, the grace she showed during the judges' critiques, and her friendly personality.
 Zack Werner once said she was his favourite singer on the show from the first two seasons.
 A memorable comment made about Sokyrka came from judge Jake Gold; he said "Your future is so bright, I've got to wear shades" as he put on his sunglasses.
 Kalan Porter said it was great ending the show with Theresa, and that she had something really special to offer.
 The duet they performed during the finale, "True Colors", was arguably one of the most touching moments in Canadian Idol history.

 Songs that Theresa performed during the season included: